In the short story:

 The Times, 26 January 1987; The European, 22 November 1991 : "Winston Churchill said our two countries were divided by a common language."

 Special thanks to Nigel Rees, host of the BBC Radio quiz program "Quote ...
-Unquote", for use of his original research that forms a major part of this chronology.
+Unquote", for use of his original research that forms a major part of the above chronology.